-RED NOODLE ASPARAGUS POLE BEAN (Vigna unguiculata), also known as Yard Long Bean, is a popular heirloom bean that is actually in the same species as Cowpeas.
-Grown in America since the 1800s its origins are mainland China and it likely traveled here with Chinese emigrants who were brought in to work on the great railroads.
+RED NOODLE POLE BEAN (Vigna unguiculata), also known as Yard Long Bean, is a popular heirloom bean that is actually in the same species as Cowpeas.
+Grown in America since the 1800s, it originated in mainland China and likely traveled here with Chinese emigrants who were brought in to work on the great railroads.
 The beautiful red beans are easy to spot for picking (a plus for my old eyes), easy to grow and VERY productive over a long period of time, though they take a while to get going so plant as soon as the soil warms sufficiently.
 Very long pods grow up to 20" (and can grow several inches in a day) though you will want to pick them sooner.
 Very tender and delicious (if picked before the seeds fill the pod), no strings as in many beans, huge yields on 10' vines so it definitely needs support.
 For gourmands, it is a truly delicious bean cooked that retains its beautiful color.
 But it will become waterlogged if cooked any way other than steaming or preferably in oil.
 Very resistant to hot, humid conditions, insects and in my garden, my furry marauders leave them alone.
 Grows in almost any conditions and is great for the Southern garden.
 85 days.
 25 seeds.

 HEALTH BENEFITS: High in fiber, beans of any kind should be a daily part of your diet as they are colon protectors and help to reduce LDL cholesterol.
 Packed with nutrients, beans are rich in folates, Vitamins B and A, and minerals such as iron, copper, manganese, calcium, and magnesium.
 Be sure to add some type of bean to your diet every day for optimum health!